Baegot: Background

 Baegot New Town was originally landfilled from a site used from 1985 to 1996 as an explosion testing ground.
 In the early days, it was called Gun-ja.
-Siheung City bought the property in 2006 and decided to develop it as a new city with Hanhwa Group.
+Siheung bought the property in 2006 and decided to develop it as a new city with Hanhwa Group.
 Originally, the company tried to build a new city by reclaming Sihwa Lake, but failed due to pollution problems.
 After that, it turned to the reclamation of the Gun-ja district.

-Baegot New Town is expected to become a center for education and medical care near the new residential area of Siheung City.
+Baegot New Town is expected to become a center for education and medical care near the new residential area of Siheung.
 Most of the existing apartments in Siheung are over 20 years old.
 The central area of Siheung lacks cultural and educational facilities, except for the central area.
 Presently, it is dominated by residential and industrial areas.

 The new development is located on the west side of Incheon Free Economic Zone, including Songdo, Cheongra and Yeongjong.
 Siheung aims to take advantage of its geographical situation.
 It will be developed as the center of future west coast development.
-The Siheung City developer has experience building cities.
+The Siheung developer has experience building cities.